NotePlan/plugins/np.ThemeChooser/README.md

 ## Changing Theme Per Note (from frontmatter)

 You can have NotePlan load a specific theme for any note by adding frontmatter to that note.
+> **Note:**
+> There is a command that will help you create the frontmatter (see below).

-The relevant fields are:
+Whether you use the command or write the frontmatter by-hand, the relevant frontmatter fields are:

 ```
 ---